KippAD/easy-outdoor-co/README.md

 - mailing_list_form.js - One undefined variable: jQuery.
 This comes from the [JQuery Validation Plugin](https://jqueryvalidation.org/).
 This could be the potential cause of the error.
 - rate_product.js - Raises no errors or warnings.
+- order_history.js(Inline JS) - Raises no errors or warnings.

 **Project Level**